nspcc-dev/neo-go/docs/notifications.md

    they're in the block.
 After all in-block transactions announcements PostPersist script execution is announced followed by notifications generated during the script execution.
 Finally, block announcement is followed.
+ * notary request events announcements are not bound to the chain processing.
+   Trigger for notary request notifications is notary request mempool content change, thus, notary request event is announced every time notary request enters or leaves notary pool.
  * unsubscription may not cancel pending, but not yet sent events

 ## Subscription management